Florida Panthers: Crossing the Caloosahatchee

 - Panther kittens stay with their mother for two years.

 - Male panthers defend territories of 200 square miles.

 - Panther litters vary from 1 to 4 kittens, although many do not survive.

-Support the Conservancy’s Florida panther program or text the word PANTHER to 97779 to make a quick and easy PayPal or credit card donation.
+Support TNC’s Florida panther program or text the word PANTHER to 97779 to make a quick and easy PayPal or credit card donation.

 Many panthers are killed by vehicle strikes in Florida each year.
 Be especially cautious on roadways in panther country.